TheArchit/market-data/README.md

 geneos:
 ------
-Geneos deployment script and symlinks to control its execution flow Geneos Gateway and NetProbe rc control scripts
+Geneos deployment script and symlinks to control its execution flow.
+Geneos Gateway and NetProbe rc control scripts